mediaexplorer74/WAClientWinForms/Readme.md

 ## About

-Is a special WhatsApp Desktop Client demo app for .NET Developers.
+This is a special WhatsApp Desktop Client demo app for .NET Developers.
 This thing is built on the [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js/) engine to facilitate communication with the WhatsApp Web application.